Samupam/cncfoamcutter/README.md

 **Why To Choose US**

+•	**Dedicated CNC Controller:** Operates independently of a computer using an optional LCD, SD card, or   WiFi.

+•	**Programmable Wire Heating Rate:** The rate of wire heating can be altered through the CNC program, essential for advance cutting.
+Additionally, we offer a manual heating knob control for a seamless transition from manual to CNC operation.

+•	**Proudly Made in India:** Designed and manufactured entirely in India using predominantly indigenous components.
+Our firmware, also developed in-house, allows for feature customization.

-**For Feature Request/ feedback / Suggestion / bug please send mail to email provided in gui. **
+**For Feature Request/ feedback / Suggestion / bug please send mail to email provided in gui.**